korkirik/C-overloading-operators/README.md

 # C++ overloading operators
-Hey, here you can find some operator overloading in C++.
+Here you can find some operator overloading in C++.

+## License
+This project's source code is available under the [GNU GPLv3 license](LICENSE.md).